 We recommend bringing in children for regular dental cleanings and exams at age 3.
 However, if the parents see any concerns with younger children, we do recommend a dental exam.
 Infants as young as 2 weeks are seen for frenectomies (lip-tie / tongue-tie) procedures.

-We do regularly refer to outside practitioners when appropriate, including dental specialists for oral surgery, root canals, orthodontics, and periodontists.
-We also refer to other alternative health practitioners for additional care in chiropractic, functional medicine, naturopathy, energy medicine, homeopathy, and massage therapy.
+We do regularly refer to outside practitioners when appropriate, including dental specialists for oral surgery, root canals, orthodontics, pediatrics, and periodontics.
+We also refer to other alternative health practitioners for additional care in chiropractic, functional medicine, naturopathy, speech therapy, and massage therapy.